-Second, Congress has not articulated a "multiplicity of interests" standard.
-Indeed, according to Professor Raven-Hansen, "[t]he ideal Madisonian society was actually a construct which Madison directed toward American society as a whole, not each component state."
-Had that concept been applied to the original thirteen colonies-or Utah for that matter, with an overwhelmingly Mormon population now and at the time it was admitted to the Union-they might have failed to gain statehood.
+Second, Congress has not articulated a "multiplicity of interests"131 standard.
+Indeed, according to Professor Raven-Hansen, "[t]he ideal Madisonian society was actually a construct which Madison directed toward American society as a whole, not each component state."132 Had that concept been applied to the original thirteen colonies-or Utah for that matter, with an overwhelmingly Mormon population now and at the time it was admitted to the Union-they might have failed to gain statehood.

 Furthermore, it is not even clear that a new State of Washington, Douglass Commonwealth would lack this "multiplicity of interests."
-While the federal government is undeniably the primary economic driver in the District, it is simply "untrue and patronizing" to assert that there are no competing interests in the District or that its identity is wholly wrapped up with the national government.
-Regardless, these considerations are nothing more than policy considerations-for Congress to decide-not constitutional limits on D.C. statehood.
-These issues are precisely what this hearing intends to review.
+While the federal government is undeniably the primary economic driver in the District, it is simply "untrue and patronizing" to assert that there are no competing interests in the District or that its identity is wholly wrapped up with the national government.133 Regardless, these considerations are nothing more than policy considerations-for Congress to decide-not constitutional limits on D.C. statehood.134